 Performance is an essential part of singing, and to that end I encourage students to perform in front of an audience as much as possible, and create opportunities for students to do so, whether they be public recitals or closed studio classes (where students sing for each other).
 If a student has issues with performance anxiety or stage fright, I nurture them in taking small steps towards empowering them to conquer those fears, and I guide more advanced students through professional performances, shows, auditions, and competitions.

-Studio space: I teach private lessons in Cambridge, MA (Boston area) and in Western Maine (Lovell / Fryeburg area).
+Studio space: I teach private lessons in Cambridge, MA (Boston area), Seacoast New Hampshire, and Western Maine (Lovell / Fryeburg area).
 If you're interested in lessons, contact me!
 The first trial lesson is always free so we can both assess how well we might work together.